 - Lobsters are capable of living 100 years

-- Lobsters must moult (shed its shell) in order to grow
+- Lobsters must moult (shed their shell) in order to grow

 - During its first year, a lobster can moult as many as 10 times

 - Lobsters aren’t red.
 They turn red when they are cooked.
-Normally they are brown to olive green in color but have been known to be yellow or even blue!
+Normally they are brown to olive green in colour but have been known to be yellow or even blue!

 - A lobster’s teeth are located in their stomach